 “It conveyed that I was light-hearted and approachable.
 Lots of prospects told me they’d never seen anything like it in anyone else’s book.”

 That touch of originality helped Gordon land dozens of magazine articles, a couple of regular columns, and his very first corporate client in 1990.

 The point: Don’t take yourself so seriously.

-When you’re pitching, a little self-deprecating humor can help break the ice and defuse the tension for both sides.
+When you’re pitching, a little humor can help break the ice and defuse the tension for both sides.

 3: Get creative with your chosen tactics

 Ok.
 We get it.
 Our stories are ancieeeent.
 The landscape is different now.

 So here’s what one of our subscribers is doing today.

 After being a homeschool educator for 16 years, Beverly Matoney launched herself as a copywriter for mom-and-pop curriculum developers seeking to reach homeschoolers.

 That transition worked and she developed a following in that niche.